-If a bursa becomes inflamed, it’s called bursitis.
-Joint pain from bursitis can make even simple, everyday movements become a painful ordeal.
+If a bursa becomes inflamed, it's called bursitis, which can make even simple, everyday movements become a painful ordeal.
 These are the most common joints where bursitis occurs:

 What can you do to keep your bursae happy and prevent bursitis?
 The most common causes are overuse and repetitive motion.
 You don't have to be a star athlete to develop bursitis—regular activities like household cleaning or gardening can cause bursitis, too.
 Whether you're an avid gardener or the pitcher for a major league baseball team, there are steps you can take to prevent bursitis.
 Remember to:

 - Take regular breaks when you're doing activities that require repetitive or prolonged motions

 - Use kneepads or a cushion if you're kneeling, gardening or scrubbing floors

 - Build rest days or cross-training days into your exercise program

 If you're an athlete, seek out good coaching to make sure you've got good form and technique.
 A coach can help you make sure you're using the right muscles and not repeating motions that are going to hurt the bursae.

 Even if you're taking steps to avoid bursitis, it can still flare up and cause joint pain.
 You can get some relief by:

 - Avoiding painful activities, including any repetitive motions or activities that may have caused the pain in the first place